angr/angr-doc/examples.md

 Formatting the constraints to z3 a little differently allows z3 to come up with an answer relatively quickly.
 (I was asleep while it was solving, so I don't know exactly how long!)
 The script for this is [here](./examples/9447_nobranch/solve.py) and the binary is [here](./examples/9447_nobranch/nobranch).

+### CrackMe example: ais3_crackme

+Author: Antonio Bianchi, Tyler Nighswander

+ais3_crackme has been developed by Tyler Nighswander (tylerni7) for ais3 summer school.
+It is an easy crackme challenge, checking its command line argument.

 ## Exploitation Examples
 ### Beginner Exploitation example: strcpy_find